terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

 1. In the variables file `./variables.tf` un-comment variables in the section `Specific to tfc_bootstrap`
 1. In the outputs file `./outputs.tf` Comment-out outputs in the section `Specific to cloudbuild_module`
 1. In the outputs file `./outputs.tf` un-comment outputs in the section `Specific to tfc_bootstrap`
-    1. If you want to use [Terraform Cloud with Agents](https://developer.hashicorp.com/terraform/cloud-docs/agents), in addition to `Specific to tfc_bootstrap`, un-comment outputs in the section `Specific to tfc_bootstrap with Terraform Cloud Agents`
+    1. If you want to use [Terraform Cloud with Agents](https://developer.hashicorp.com/terraform/cloud-docs/agents), in addition to `Specific to tfc_bootstrap`, un-comment outputs in the section `Specific to tfc_bootstrap with Terraform Cloud Agents` and update `enable_tfc_cloud_agents` to `true` variable at `terraform.tfvars`
 1. Rename file `./cb.tf` to `./cb.tf.example`

    ```bash